joeylitalien/noise2noise-pytorch/README.md

 pip3 install --user -r requirements.txt
 ```

-This code was tested on Python 3.6.5 on macOS High Sierra (10.13.4).
-It *will* fail on Python 2.7.x due to usage of 3.6-specific functions.
+This code was tested on Python 3.6.5 on macOS High Sierra 10.13.4 and Ubuntu 16.04.
+It *will* fail with Python 2.7.x due to usage of 3.6-specific functions.
 Note that training and testing will also fail on Windows out of the box due to differences in path resolver (`os.path`).

 ## Dataset